Autism therapies: Pivotal response training

+Early Start Denver Model (ESDM)

+Early Start Denver Model (ESDM) is a subtype of applied behavior analysis (ABA) designed for autistic toddlers and preschoolers, typically between 12 and 48 months of age.
+Developed in the 1980s by psychologists Sally J. Rogers and Geraldine Dawson, the model integrates behavioral, developmental, and relationship-based approaches to promote early learning.
+It emphasizes natural play routines, joint attention, and parent participation to build language, social interaction, imitation, and cognitive skills.

+Research, including randomized controlled trials and meta-analyses, has found that ESDM can improve cognitive and language development and may reduce autism symptoms over time.
+The model is recognized internationally, including by the Centers for Disease Control and Prevention in the United States, the National Disability Insurance Scheme in Australia, and health authorities in France and Brazil.

 Educational interventions

 Educational interventions attempt to help children not only to learn academic subjects and gain traditional readiness skills, but also to improve functional communication and spontaneity, enhance social skills such as joint attention, develop cognitive skills such as symbolic play, reduce disruptive behavior, and generalize learned skills by applying them to new situations.
 Several program models have been developed, which in practice often overlap and share many features, including: